Brain Wise Learning

 You're worried and frustrated

 Cognitive research has come a long way in the last 30 years and there is hope.
-A book like "Reading in the Brain" by Stanislas Dehaene is a good example.
+Books like "The Brain That Changes Itself" by Dr Norman Doidge and "Reading in the Brain" by Stanislas Dehaene give good examples.

 We can help you

 With evidence based technology that has been used globally since the 1990s by speech therapists and whole school districts with great results.

 Designed to improve auditory processing skills conveniently at home, at school or with your speech therapist.

 We can improve how the brain processes the sounds of your language.
 This leads to better receptive and expressive communication.

 With commitment and effort, you can improve mindset, memory, attention, language, communication, social skills and the ability to learn.